Navigating the dynamic noise landscape of variational quantum algorithms with QISMET

 \section{Abstract}

+In the Noisy Intermediate Scale Quantum (NISQ) era, the dynamic nature of quantum systems causes noise sources to constantly vary over time.
 Transient errors from the dynamic NISQ noise landscape are challenging to comprehend and are especially detrimental to classes of applications that are iterative and/or long-running, and therefore their timely mitigation is important for quantum advantage in real-world applications.

 The most popular examples of iterative long-running quantum applications are variational quantum algorithms (VQAs).
 Iteratively, VQA's classical optimizer evaluates circuit candidates on an objective function and picks the best circuits towards achieving the application's target.
-Noise fluctuation can cause a significant transient impact on the objective function estimation of the VQA iterations / tuning candidates.
+Noise fluctuation can cause a significant transient impact on the objective function estimation of the VQA iterations' tuning candidates.
 This can severely affect VQA tuning and, by extension, its accuracy and convergence.

 This paper proposes QISMET: \underline{Q}uantum \underline{I}teration \underline{S}kipping to \underline{M}itigate \underline{E}rror \underline{T}ransients, to navigate the dynamic noise landscape of VQAs.
 QISMET actively avoids instances of high fluctuating noise which are predicted to have a significant transient error impact on specific VQA iterations.
 To achieve this, QISMET estimates transient error in VQA iterations and designs a controller to keep the VQA tuning faithful to the transient-free scenario.
 By doing so, QISMET efficiently mitigates a large portion of the transient noise impact on VQAs and is able to improve the fidelity by 1.3x-3x over a traditional VQA baseline, with 1.6-2.4x improvement over alternative approaches, across different applications and machines.
-Further, to diligently analyze the effects of transients, this work also builds transient noise models for target VQA applications from observing real machine transients.
-These are then integrated with the Qiskit simulator.